ndangi168/Rainfall_Trends_Analysis/README.md

-# Rainfall Forecasting Using Prophet and ARIMA
+# Rainfall Trend Analysis And Forecasting Using Prophet

 This project aims to predict future **annual rainfall trends** using a popular time series forecasting models: **Facebook Prophet**.
 The project involves data preprocessing, model training, prediction visualization using Plotly, and model evaluation.